Pink rickshaw

 A pink rickshaw (also known as pink auto) is an alternative to normal auto rickshaws for female passengers in some cities of India.
 This initiative was taken by the Government of India to prevent women from being harassed and mistreated while commuting in rickshaws.
 Special features like panic buttons and GPS tracking systems are installed for the safety of women.
-Pink rickshaws are either fully pink rickshaws or their rooftop is pink colored. pink rickshaws were first launched 2013 in Ranchi by the government of India to protect women against sexual assaults and rapes.
+Pink rickshaws are either fully pink in color or have pink roofs.
+They were initially launched in 2013 in Ranchi to safeguard women commuters against sexual assaults and rapes.
 Eventually it was introduced in many other cities in India.
-The autos are driven by the trained professionals, either men or women, after completion of legal verification and documentation.
+The autos are driven by trained professionals, either men or women, after completion of legal verification and documentation.

 Women's empowerment

 The pink rickshaw scheme was initiated by the Ranchi government for improving the condition of women.
 By providing women safe transportation, the Ranchi government is empowering women, enabling them to work and be self sufficient.
 Traditionally in India, men are the wage earners.
 Safe transportation enables women to become independent and contribute to the family income.